-The rise of interest in cycling gives employers the chance to promote pedalling to work as a cleaner, greener option
+The rise of interest in cycling gives employers the chance to promote pedalling to work

 Over the last weeks, the world has watched Bradley Wiggins lead the Tour de France on his way to victory, and he has become Britain’s first ever yellow jersey winner when only a few years ago a British winner of the Tour would have been unthinkable.
 And yesterday, Lizzie Armitstead won Team GB’s first medal of London 2012 when she took silver in the cycling road race.

 For a few years now, cycling has been riding a wave of popularity which shows no signs of stopping, and cycling is no longer an outsider activity but a valid mode of transport for all.
 With the Olympics this month, many more will be taking to bicycles as it will undoubtedly represent the fastest, most convenient way to get around London, even as Chris Hoy and Victoria Pendleton are speeding round the track.

 Despite the country’s success at the sport, and the ever increasing number of cyclists, there is still a negative perception of cycling in Britain.
 This is hard to explain as cycling represents a cleaner, greener, cheaper and healthier form of transport.